Anon3024/YomiTranslator/README.md

 ### Package a standalone executable (pkg)

 Build a self-contained binary that runs on machines without Node installed.
-It starts the server on port 8080 and opens your browser.
+It bundles the whole app (server + static assets) into a single file.

 ```bash
 npm run package